jamesrhester/comcifs.github.io/draft/multi-block-summary.md

 non-default value for `_audit.schema` will usually imply that some or all of these `Set` categories are looped within a data block.

+`_audit.schema` is defined in the core dictionary.
+New values are assigned with the agreement of COMCIFS, typically at the same time as dictionaries are approved.
+No machine-readable list of the `Set` categories corresponding to a given `_audit.schema` is available.

-In general, many `Loop` categories will have an implicit dependence on items that appear in `Set` categories.
+In general, many categories (whether `Loop` or `Set`) will have an implicit dependence on items that appear in `Set` categories.
 For example, atomic positions in an `atom_site` list depend on the space group and unit cell information, which both appear in `Set` categories.
-In relational terms, there is an additional key data name in such `Loop` categories that is a child of the (implicit) key data name for such `Set` categories.
-If the parent value belongs to a `Set` category, this also requires that the child data name for such loops takes only the stated value of the parent, which allows child data names to be dropped from the data block as their value is unambiguous.
+In relational terms, there is an additional key data name in such categories that is a child of the (possibly implicit) key data name for such `Set` categories.
+If the parent value belongs to a `Set` category, this also requires that the child data name takes only the stated value of the parent, which allows child data names to be dropped from the data block as their value is unambiguous.
 In the following, "child data names" refers only to these child data names of